awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create-deploy-python-flask.md

 ~/eb-flask$ eb terminate flask-env
 ```

-## Next Steps<a name="python-flask-more-info"></a>
+## Next steps<a name="python-flask-more-info"></a>

 For more information about Flask, visit [flask\.pocoo\.org](http://flask.pocoo.org/)\.

-If you'd like to try out another Python web framework, check out [Deploying a Django Application to Elastic Beanstalk](create-deploy-python-django.md)\.
+If you'd like to try out another Python web framework, check out [Deploying a Django application to Elastic Beanstalk](create-deploy-python-django.md)\.